 I was assigned, after an interview with H.G.
 Rickover [Admiral Hyman G. Rickover] in February, I was assigned to the Naval Reactors Program to work in the headquarters in Washington, D.C., in that program.

-Karen: That was Admiral Rickover, is that correct?
+Steele: That was Admiral Rickover, is that correct?

 Cook: Yeah, Admiral Rickover’s program.
 There were probably about 200 engineers in Naval Reactors at that stage.
 I went in and was accepted with another friend in my same company in OCS, Officer Candidate School.
 We were both accepted.